questdb/questdb.io/docs/operations/data-retention.md

 ---
 title: Data retention
 description:
-  How manage data retention of a QuestDB instance for saving disk space
+  How to employ a data retention strategy to delete old data and save disk space
 ---

 ## Background